jadebono/python_exercises/README.md

 Hints:

-1. In case of input data being supplied to the question, take the input from the user using input().
+1. In case of input data being supplied to the question, take the input from the user using input();
+1. Use a try-except block for input validation.

 Solution: